gabrielrueda/brickpiproject/README.md

-High School CO-OP students at the University of Windsor.
+High School CO-OP students at the University of Windsor for Fall 2019.
 Includes all projects created.